 Tal Frank, president of PhysicianLoans, took some time to share his perspective on the three questions that residents seeking to buy a home often ask early in the process.

-AMA Wire®: Residents typically make a comfortable salary—$70,000 a year, perhaps—but often they will soon be making considerably more than when they are training is complete.
+AMA Wire®: Residents typically make a comfortable salary—$70,000 a year, perhaps—but often they will soon be making considerably more when their training is complete.
 Can they use their future, expected income to qualify for the home they want?

 Frank: The short answer is yes.
 At this stage of your career, once you have a written contract in place for a guaranteed income, that income can be used to qualify for a mortgage.
 The closing can take place 60- 90 days before the new job begins and still use the new job income for the loan approval.
 If you need to close even sooner, it is possible in some cases if you show sufficient cash reserves in the bank.
 For future income to be considered, the terms of the new job need to be such that you will either be a W-2 employee or a contract employee with a minimum guarantee.